SunnyDeng/azure-content-dede/articles/active-directory-b2c/active-directory-b2c-devquickstarts-web-api-dotnet.md

 		else
 		{
 			// If the call failed with access denied, then drop the current access token from the cache,
-			// and show the user an error indicating they might need to sign-in again. if (response.StatusCode == System.Net.HttpStatusCode.Unauthorized)
+			// and show the user an error that indicates that they might need to sign in again. if (response.StatusCode == System.Net.HttpStatusCode.Unauthorized)
 			{
 				var todoTokens = authContext.TokenCache.ReadItems().Where(a => a.Scope.Contains(Startup.clientId));